 My son graduated from Jennings in 2011.
 I was surprised to see some of the reviews suggesting lack of parental involvement although I see that those reviews were posted long before my son attended.
 His advisor changed his life quite literally.
 I often wonder how the remainder of my sons high school career would have played out if we never made the switch.
 Given the small intimate nature of the school he was given personal one on one attention regularly was provided opportunities that weren't available to most high school students and most importantly was treated like an individual not a number.
 Because of Jennings my son was able to discover for the first time who he was who he wanted to be his interests and desires.
 Jennings of course is not without it's quirks.
 Like any school it may not be a good fit for some.
 The philosophy is progressive and the structure is loose.
 For my son that was what he needed.
 He was eager to go to school every morning.
 My son became part of a community he was proud of.
 I still three years later keep in touch with his advisor and am sure to remind her of how much she touched our lives.

 Jennings Experiential High School is a charter high school in Saint Paul.
-The principal of Jennings Experiential High School is Bill Zimneiwicz and can be contacted at email@example.com.
-64 students go to Jennings Experiential High School and identify as Native American or Native Alaskan; White, non-Hispanic; and Asian/Pacific Islander.
-77% of the 64 students here get reduced lunch prices.
-The student to teacher ratio at Jennings Experiential High School is 16:1.
+The principal of Jennings Experiential High School is Bill Zimneiwicz, whose e-mail is firstname.lastname@example.org.
+64 students go to Jennings Experiential High School and identify primarily as Native American or Native Alaskan; White, non-Hispanic; and Asian/Pacific Islander.
+77% of the 64 students here have subsidized lunches.
+The ratio of students to teachers at Jennings Experiential High School is 16:1.
 High School for Recording Arts is one of the nearest high schools.

 |Native American or Native Alaskan||6%||7%|

 |Students eligible for free or reduced-price lunch program||77%||39%|